 - Excavation: Completed to remove filter cake and associated soil containing high-concentration contaminants present in the shallow soil.

 - In situ thermal remediation: Boiling and steam stripping DNAPL contamination around and beneath the former oil recycling building to quickly remove and treat large contaminant sources.

 - Enhanced anaerobic bioremediation: Injection of bioremediation amendments to stimulate degradation of contaminants to non-harmful end products within the large groundwater plume.

 - Heat-enhanced bioremediation: Innovative combination of low-energy thermal remediation with bioremediation to address small DNAPL hotspots.

 - Groundwater extraction and treatment system (GETS): Continued operation of the original GETS “pump and treat” system.

 The latest sampling results revealed that water flowing to the city’s drinking wells is below the MCL for TCE and other contaminants.
 In total, TCE mass discharge was reduced by over 97 percent from the DNAPL source area.
-After decades of steady but slow treatment of the contaminated site, remediation efforts conducted in the past five years met EPA goals and resulted in the upcoming turnover of the site back to the state of Washington.
+After decades of steady but slow treatment of the contaminated site, remediation efforts conducted in the late 2010s brought the site into compliance with EPA goals and cleared the path for the turnover of the site back to the state of Washington.
 The Well 12A project team achieved the record of decision goals and made more progress in reducing the contaminant impacts to the drinking water aquifer than the previous 30 years of treatment.

 Innovation, multi-disciplined collaboration and increased stakeholder trust will allow the municipal water supply system to meet the city’s increasing water demands.